-userappis created if the API client is an end user application and it wants to authenticate its end users with fabric Identity.
-This is suitable for the use cases where the application developers would like to use fabric Identity to build their login flows quickly and securely without implementing their own identity systems.
-The access token generated in this case is for the end user (and not that of the app itself) and can be used to call other fabric's platform APIs.
+- Create a userapp if the API client is an end-user application is using fabric Identity to authenticate its end users.
+This is suitable for use cases where the application developers want to use fabric Identity to build their login flows quickly and securely without implementing their own authentication and authorization systems.
+The access token generated in this case represents the end user (rather than the app itself) and can be used to call other fabric platform APIs.
 End users can be assigned roles to determine which APIs they can access.
 These apps can use Authorization Code Flow or Authorization Code Flow with PKCE for obtaining access tokens from fabric Identity. fabric recommends using Authorization Code Flow with PKCE whenever possible.

-userapp, application developers can benefit from additional features offered by fabric Identity:
+When using userapps, application developers can benefit from additional features offered by fabric Identity:

-- A hosted login page that can be easily customized for branding, themes and web/mobile experiences
+- A hosted login page that can be easily customized for branding, themes, and web/mobile experiences

-- Role based access control of users
+- Role-based access user control

 - Multi-factor authentication and custom password policies